 If you were house-rich and cash-poor in your grandparent’s day, you had few good choices.
 You could sell you house and, hopefully, buy something cheaper.
 Or you could get a “reverse mortgage” — a costly and controversial financial product that allows you to borrow against the equity your home.

-Today, the choices are far more numerous and attractive, at least for those who are willing to share their space.
+Today, the choices for the house-rich and cash poor are far more numerous and attractive.
 These choices range from renting out a spare bedroom on a nightly basis — or when you’re on vacation; getting a full-time renter; or even renting your home or garden by the hour as a location for events, photo shoots and movies.

 Birgit Schafer, for example, was worried about her finances a year ago, when she quit a job that she loathed and decided to strike out on her own as a consultant.
 While her business got off the ground, Schafer figured she could defray some of her costs by renting out the finished basement in her Colorado condo, which has its own bedroom and bath.
 But she wasn’t sure she wanted to manage the commitment of meeting and cleaning for a frequent stream of renters, as she have to do if she rented the space by the night.